Raise writing standards across your school

-Weekly writing practice that reveals how writing develops across classes — so effective teaching becomes visible, repeatable, and scalable.
+Weekly writing practice that reveals how writing develops across classes, so departments can identify what works and expand it across the school.

 Shakespeare uses the motif of blood throughout Macbeth to symbolise guilt and moral corruption.
 In Act 2, Lady Macbeth's famous line “Out, damned spot” reveals how guilt has become inescapable...